cloudflare/boringtun/README.md

 WireGuard firewall/NAT rules use `WG_WAN_INTERFACE` (default `auto`), which resolves from the host default route (for this machine, expected `wlp3s0`).
 Sysctl hooks remain available in `PostUp`, but can be disabled with `WG_RUNTIME_SYSCTLS=0` when the runtime blocks `sysctl -w` (for example, restricted Docker hosts).
 `/health` now reports only core service liveness; `/ready` reports Oracle readiness and stays `503` until a valid wallet and TNS alias are present under `./wallet/`.
+The container startup logs also emit a stable fingerprint with the build revision, build date, entrypoint checksum, and the raw versus normalized `WG_SERVER_ADDRESS` values used for rendering.

 ```mermaid
 flowchart LR